Parthasarathi-c/Date-to-Day-Calculator/README.md

 - JavaScript

 ## License
-This project is open-source and available under the [MIT License](LICENSE).
+This project is licensed under a Custom License.
+You must obtain permission from the author before using or distributing the code.
+See the [LICENSE](LICENCE) file for more details.